-This Annual Information Form must be accompanied by copies of all documents incorporated herein by reference when it is provided to security holders or other interested parties.
+This annual information form ("Annual Information Form") must be accompanied by copies of all documents incorporated herein by reference when it is provided to security holders or other interested parties.

-Parts of the Annual Information Form are presented in the Annual Report to Shareholders, including Management's Discussion and Analysis for the fiscal year ended October 31, 2014 (the "Annual Report") and are incorporated herein by reference.
+Parts of the Annual Information Form are presented in the Annual Report to Shareholders, including Management's Discussion and Analysis for the fiscal year ended October 31, 2015 (the "Annual Report") and are incorporated herein by reference.